 One commonly asked question I hear is, “How many MLB teams are there?”
 While the number of teams has grown since the beginning, I thought I would make a list of all the teams, when they started, and where they play.

-As of 2015, there are 30 teams in Major League Baseball.
-The teams are split into 2 leagues, The American League and The National League.
+There are 30 teams in Major League Baseball.
+The teams are split into 2 leagues with 15 teams in each league, The American League and The National League

-Inside each league, the teams are separated into 3 different divisions.
+Inside each league, the teams are separated into 3 different divisions with 5 teams in each division.
 The teams are generally put into the division that fits the city geographically.